 “Much Ado About Nothing” - Set in Messina, Sicily.
 A romantic comedy with many scenes taking place in Leonato’s luscious outdoor garden.

-A play that brings together Shakespeare's best loved themes.
+It is a play that brings together Shakespeare's best loved themes.

 Ciao Italy, so much to discover, so much history!
+See our gallery below.

 “I cannot praise ArchaeoMuse enough.
 Lucy and Antonio worked tirelessly to tailor make our Y7 trip to the Bay of Naples; such a wonderful experience for pupils and staff.”